 Conclusion

-Our work, which aimed to establish the effects of aqueous extract of Sorghum bicolor on contractile activity and carotid blood pressure in rabbits, enabled us to show that:

-- Aqueous extracts of Sorghum bicolor exert a muscle relaxant effect on the rabbit duodenum.
+It could be concluded that aqueous extracts of Sorghum bicolor exert a muscle relaxant effect on the rabbit duodenum.
 These same extracts inhibit 94% of the tonic contractile activity initiated by acetylcholine.

-- Aqueous extracts of Sorghum bicolor antagonize the action of acetylcholine on its own receptors.
+Aqueous extracts of Sorghum bicolor antagonize the action of acetylcholine on its own receptors.
 They exert a cholinolytic action.

 In our further investigations, we will focus on the effect of Sorghum bicolor on blood count, given that this product is traditionally used to treat anemia.
 We could also evaluate it on the catalytic activity of acetylcholinesterase, an enzyme that hydrolyzes acetylcholine.
 This study will enable us to establish the biochemical mechanisms underlying its muscle relaxant effect.